raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

-Click the green flag below to **play with** the example Scratch project.
-Click the red stop icon above the stage when you have finished with a project so that it stops playing sound.
-The project will stop after 30 seconds.
+To **play with** the example Scratch projects below, click the green flag.
+Then click the red stop icon above the stage when you have finished with a project so that it stops playing sound.
+The projects will stop after 30 seconds.
 Click the green flag again if you need more time.

 --- print-only ---